-Today, I’m wanting to chat about something I used to love.
-But I have found myself feeling not so great about lately: AirBnb.
+Staying ethically with AirBnb: Today, I’m wanting to chat about something I used to love, but have found myself feeling not so great about lately: AirBnb.
 I’m from the Nashville, Tennessee area, where bachelorette parties flock in by the plane full each weekend to celebrate their upcoming nuptials.
 Many of these parties rely on AirBnb (or other short term rental platforms) to host their stay.
 Because of this demand for short term rentals, some serious gentrification is occurring.
 Families who have depended on their rental properties for years are suddenly being out-priced.
 They are forced out, or having to move for other reasons.
 Housing that is on the market is becoming harder to afford.
 That is if it can even be found.
 And a real housing crisis is occurring.
 Read on and find out how staying ethically with AirBnB is possible.

-I recently posted a thread about this in our Girls Who Travel Facebook group.
+I recently posted a thread about staying ethically with AirBnb, and the problems that AirBnb causes in our Her Adventures Facebook group.
 There I found that I am not alone!
 Cities like Amsterdam, Portland, Medellín, Toronto, Barcelona, and countless others are experiencing the same problems that Nashville is.
 It’s almost as if AirBnb is creating an entire new wave of urban gentrification.
 This is harming the cities that many listings occur in.
 If you aren’t aware of the AirBnb gentrification issue, I urge you to take a few moments and give this article a read.

 The Positive Aspects

 This is a clear negative aspect of AirBnb.
 But the platform also has many positive aspects.
-AirBnb’s use fewer greenhouse gases than traditional hotels.
+AirBnbs use fewer greenhouse gases than traditional hotels.
 Often they are more affordable, and can allow families to make a little bit of extra income.
 This platform is likely not going away any time soon.
 So how can we ensure that we are using it in a way that doesn’t harm the cities we’re staying in?
-Luckily, many of the women in our Girls Who Travel community had some fantastic tips for staying ethically with AirBnb
+Luckily, many of the women in our Her Adventures community had some fantastic tips for staying ethically with AirBnb

 NOTE: Throughout this piece, I’m discussing ways to stay in short-term rentals ethically.
 I use the term “AirBnb” because it is the most common short-term rental platform.
 But these guidelines also apply to sites like Booking.com, VRBO, Expedia Vacation Rentals, and all other short-term rental platforms.